gautriv/gautriv.github.io/_posts/2022/6/2022-06-18-learning-in-technical-writer.md

 ---
-title: How to implement Google Analytics four (GA4) property on your Jekyll wesbsite?
+title: Navigating Uncertain Times - How Investing in Yourself Can Lead to Success
 category: Jekyll
-image: "/assets/ga4_jekyll_website.png"
+image: "/assets/Navigating_Uncertain_ Times.png"
-header-img: "/assets/ga4_jekyll_website.png"
+header-img: "/assets/Navigating_Uncertain_ Times.png"
-keywords: [google analytics for jekyll, google analytics ga4 vs ua, ga4 properties, ga4 jekyll blog, set up ga4 properties in Jekyll, jekyll blog analytics]
+keywords: [learning new skills, investing in yourself, career development, job market relevance, agile learning environment, overcoming fear, motivation and commitment, learning during a crisis, personal and professional growth, COVID-19 and career impact]
-permalink: /google-analytics-four/
+permalink: /learning-strategy/
 description: In this blog post, I've explained my learning strategy.
 I've been following this strategy for quite some time now, and the results are just amazing.
 I like to call it "Learning in an agile environment."
 I'm sure it will help you in learning something useful in these trying times.
 ---

-We are living in unprecedented times.
-COVID-19 has caused havoc everywhere, from businesses to personal and professional life.
-We hear news of layoffs everywhere and almost every day.
-Everyone is trying to navigate through these circumstances, almost unhurt.
-But is it possible?
+Living in the time of COVID-19 can be compared to being on a rollercoaster ride, with ups and downs, twists and turns.
+Businesses and personal and professional lives have been affected everywhere, and we hear of layoffs every day.
+Everyone is trying to navigate these circumstances without getting too hurt, but is it possible?

-> Best investments are done in a crisis.

-In these troubling times, you must not waste a single minute in deciding where you want to put your thoughts and efforts.
+> Well, if there's one thing we've learned, it's that the best investments are made during a crisis.
+So, don't waste a single moment in deciding where you want to put your thoughts and efforts.

 **What a technical writer should do?**

-The only time-tested mantra is to invest in yourself.
-I'm sure you'd have already heard about it many times and from many sources; therefore, in this blog, I'm only trying to prepare you for the same.
+As a technical writer, the time-tested mantra is to invest in yourself.
+You've probably heard it a million times before, but I'm here to remind you of it and prepare you for the journey.

+Fear can drive us during these times, but it's important to remember that fear can also make us realize that we need to learn and unlearn many things to make ourselves more relevant in the job market.
+We seek help and blend our research with the advice we receive, and come to the conclusion that we need to learn XYZ technology.

 ## The story begins with the truth...

-Fear drives you in times like these.
-Fear makes you realize that you need to learn and unlearn many things and make yourself more relevant to the job market.
-You seek help.
-You then blend your research with the advice that you receive and come to the conclusion that you need to learn this XYZ technology.
+Fear can drive us during these times, but it's important to remember that fear can also make us realize that we need to learn and unlearn many things to make ourselves more relevant in the job market.
+We seek help and blend our research with the advice we receive, and come to the conclusion that we need to learn XYZ technology.

-The very next day, with all the excitement and adrenaline rush, you start learning the stuff you decided.
-But slowly, maybe after a day or two, reality dawns upon you, and you find it very hard to maintain the intensity you began with.

-I'm sure many of you have been through this situation.
-And almost all of you might have left learning the new stuff that you decided.
-Yes?
+But, the excitement and adrenaline rush of starting to learn something new can quickly fade when reality hits and we find it hard to maintain the intensity.
+Many of us have been through this situation and have left the new thing we decided to learn.

 **Have you ever thought, why?**

-> Fear drove you instead of a goal.

-Goals must drive you, not fear.
-Goals motivate you, motivation leads to commitment, commitment leads to persistence, and persistence leads to success.
+It's because fear was driving us instead of a clear goal.
+Goals should be the driving force, not fear.
+Goals motivate us, leading to commitment, persistence and ultimately, success.

 **What to do?**

-Well, you should first ask the following questions to yourself:
+To make sure you're on the right track, ask yourself the following questions:

- - What do I want to learn and why?
+* What do I want to learn and why?
- - Will it help me personally or professionally?
-(I feel that whenever you learn something only for personal use, it gives maximum dividends)
+* Will it help me personally or professionally?
+(I believe that learning something for personal use gives the maximum dividends)
- - How much time do I need to learn this new stuff?
+* How much time do I need to learn this new thing?
- - How will I measure my learning curve?
+* How will I measure my learning curve?

-When you get answers to these four questions, then probably you are ready to take the next step, which is Learning.
+When you have the answers to these questions, you're probably ready to take the next step, which is learning.

 > For sure shot results, learn in an agile environment.